plone/documentation/docs/contributing/index.md

 html_meta:
-  "description": "Contributing to Plone Documentation" "property=og:description": "Contributing to Plone Documentation" "property=og:title": "Contributing to Plone Documentation" "keywords": "Plone, Plone Contributor Agreement, License, Code of Conduct"
+  "description": "Contributing to Plone Documentation" "property=og:description": "Contributing to Plone Documentation" "property=og:title": "Contributing to Documentation" "keywords": "Plone, Plone Contributor Agreement, License, Code of Conduct"
 ---

 (contributing-index-label)=

-# Contributing to Plone Documentation
+# Contributing to Documentation

 This document describes how to contribute to Plone Documentation.